dsgrid/dsgrid/dev/README.md

 # or

-pip install -e .[admin] # dev plus what is needed for creating documentation and releasing packages
+pip install -e .[dev,doc] # dev plus what is needed for creating documentation and releasing packages
 ```

 **Java**